EduMartinezz/Project_Individual_Dwells/README.md

 ## Additional Information

-The GPS_Dwell_Codes.ipynb notebook contains detailed comments and explanations for each code section.
+The GPS_Dwell_Code.ipynb notebook contains detailed comments and explanations for each code section.
 **License**

 This code is provided under the [MIT License](LICENSE).